Skip to main content

 7. Optional: enter a comment — any additional information about the load balancer, which will be displayed only in the Control panel.

-8. Optional: to access load balancer logs, enable logging.
+8. Optional: to access the load balancer logs, enable logging.
 Logging uses some of the load balancer's computing resources.

 8.1.
 Select the Collect technical load balancer logs checkbox.